Allen Hirson, Senior Lecturer in Phonetics at City, talks about speech and phonetics.

 “With rhythm, there are stressed and unstressed syllables, and this can be quite indicative.
 For example, a native speaker of English has a pattern where there are alternately stressed and unstressed syllables.
 This may be quite difficult for a native speaker of Italian, for example, where syllables are equally weighted.
 This can also in a distinctively non-native rhythmical structure.”

-Accents can also vary widely throughout the UK and in other parts parts of the world where English is spoken.
+Accents can also vary widely throughout the UK and in other parts of the world where English is spoken.

 “As a preliminary stage in any investigation, accent is characterised as far as possible since this determines a baseline for the analysis of individual speech sounds.
 In the British Isles there is a large range of accents, and of course you can get mixed accents too,” says Allen.
-“Foreign accents of English are heavily influenced by the speaker’s mother tongue, but as a result of immigration over many years, second and third generation immigrants may retain only very subtle residues of parents’ or grandparents’ native language, now overlaid with with a regional accent.”
+“Foreign accents of English are heavily influenced by the speaker’s mother tongue, but as a result of immigration over many years, second and third generation immigrants may retain only very subtle residues of parents’ or grandparents’ native language, now overlaid with a regional accent.”

 Details of pronunciation of vowels and consonants can also be revealing; there are around 18 vowel sounds in English, and distinctive or unusual vowels can be a useful clue when building a speaker profile along with the 24 consonant sounds.